Franz Brentano (1838-1917)

 In later years, Brentano drew an important distinction between descriptive and explanatory (“genetic”) psychology.
 These sub-disciplines of psychology differ both in their task and the methods they need to accomplish that task.
 According to Brentano, an analytical method is needed to describe psychological phenomena.
 We must analyze the experiences, which often only appear indistinct to us in inner perception, in order to precisely determine their characteristics.
 Genetic psychology, on the other hand, requires methods of explanation; it must be able to explain how the experiences that we perceive come about.

 Brentano prepares the ground for that distinction in his seminal work Psychology from an Empirical Standpoint, first published in 1874, and fleshes it out fully in the second edition of the Classification of Mental Phenomena in 1911.
 The second edition contains several new appendices, but it is still far from completing the book project as Brentano originally conceived it.
-According to this plan Brentano wanted to add four more books that give a full treatment of the three main classes of mental phenomena (presentations, judgements, acts of the will and emotional phenomena), as well as a treatment of the mind-body problem, which shows that some notion of immortality is compatible with our scientific knowledge of the mind.
+According to this plan Brentano wanted to add four more books that give a full treatment of the three main classes of mental phenomena (presentations, judgements, acts of the will and emotional phenomena), as well as a treatment of the mind-body problem, which shows that some notion of immortality is compatible with our scientific knowledge of the mind (see section 4d).

 While the Psychology from an Empirical Standpoint secured Brentano’s place in the history of philosophy of mind, it is not an isolated piece in Brentano’s oeuvre.
 It stands somewhat in the middle between his earlier work on The Psychology of Aristotle (1867) and his lectures on Descriptive Psychology (1884-1889).
 If we add to this Brentano’s lectures on psychology in Würzburg (1871-1873) and the works on sensory psychology in his later years (1892-1907), we see a continuous preoccupation with questions of psychology over more than 40 years.